external-secrets/external-secrets/docs/api/spec.md

 <p>
 <p>SecretsManager defines how the provider behaves when interacting with AWS
 SecretsManager.
-Some of these settings are only applicable to controlling how secrets are deleted, and hence only apply to PushSecret.</p>
+Some of these settings are only applicable to controlling how secrets are deleted, and hence only apply to PushSecret (and only when deletionPolicy is set to Delete).</p>
 </p>
 <table>
 <thead>